johannenedergaard/anendophasia/README.md

 # Anendophasia
 ## Inner speech and cognition

-The `alexinoia_raw` folder contains two raw csv files from each participant, one with browser interaction data and one with experiment data.
+The `data` folder contains a folder with raw behavioural data (two csv files from each participant, one with browser interaction data and one with experiment data), a folder with survey data, a processing script, and four processed csv files for each of the behavioral experiments.
 Participants were recruited to participate in four behavioural experiments: rhyme judgments from images, task switching with simple arithmetic problems, recall for a string of words, and same/different judgments of pictures of cats and dogs.

-The raw files contain a lot of irrelevant information.
-There are four cleaned up dataframes here (one for each experiment) as well as dataframes containing visual and verbal scores (from the Internal Representations Questionnaire) and dataframes containing questionnaire data.

-Participants AFFXVHHBUWW4D and A1Q56N80RJLQ7S were excluded from all experiments because they responded randomly.

 ## Column dictionary
 Columns common to all experiments: